neurodram/3D-recurrent-visual-attention-model/README.md

 # 3D-recurrent-visual-attention-model

-pytorch class for NEURO-DRAM, as used for the work in https://arxiv.org/abs/1910.04721 which has been submitted for publication in NeuroImage
+pytorch class for NEURO-DRAM, as used for the work in https://arxiv.org/abs/1910.04721